HASwitchPlate/openHASP/README.md

 # HASP - Open Hardware edition
-This is a re-implementation of the popular HASwitchPlate sketch created by aderusha.
+This project is a re-implementation of the popular HASwitchPlate sketch created by aderusha.
 The [original HASwitchPlate][1] project uses a Wemos D1 mini and requires a Nextion/TJC HMI display.
 This rewrite removes the Nextion/TJC requirement by using the [Littlev Graphics Library][2] on the MCU to drive a cheap commodity display.